shanesturrock/bioit/docs/Installation.md

 The machine should now come back up with a full GUI running.

+If the machine will mount NFS storage you need to install the following:

+    yum -u install nfs-utils

 Install `wget` as this makes it much easier to download packages:

     yum -y install wget